josabou/focused/README.md

 # focused
-this is our team repo
+this is our team repository.
+HEY THIS IS MODIFIED
+THIS IS MY FIRST GITBUSH